Uniformization of semistable bundles on elliptic curves: Abstract

 \section{Abstract}

 Let $G$ be a connected reductive complex algebraic group, and $E$ a complex elliptic curve.
 Let $G_E$ denote the connected component of the trivial bundle in the stack of semistable $G$-bundles on $E$.
 We introduce a complex analytic uniformization of $G_E$ by adjoint quotients of reductive subgroups of the loop group of $G$.
 This can be viewed as a nonabelian version of the classical complex analytic uniformization $ E \simeq \mathbb{C}^*/q^{\mathbb{Z}}$.
 We similarly construct a complex analytic uniformization of $G$ itself via the exponential map, providing a nonabelian version of the standard isomorphism $\C^* \simeq \C/\Z$, and a complex analytic uniformization of $G_E$ generalizing the standard presentation $E \simeq \C/(\Z \oplus \Z \tau )$.
 Finally, we apply these results to the study of sheaves with nilpotent singular support.
+As an application to Betti geometric Langlands conjecture in genus 1, we define a functor from $Sh_\N(G_E)$ (the semistable part of the automorphic category) to $\IndCoh_{\check \N}(\Loc_{\check G} (E))$ (the spectral category).